Find Trade Colleges

 44% Freshmen Loans

-Approximately 44% of the students who attend this school take out loans.
-The typical student loan amount is $5,801 a year.
+44% of Mitchell Tech students take out loans to afford college costs.
+The average amount of student loans is $5,801 a year.
 The school reports a student loan default rate of 1.6% which is much lower than the average rate of 10.8%!

 Students who graduate from Mitchell Tech with a bachelor’s degree make an average of $41,842 during the early years of their career after graduation.